slundi/RatioUp/README.md

 - [ ] Retracker torrents
 - [ ] Further testings (I use *rtorrent* and *qBittorrent*, other clients may not work properly)
 - [ ] Publish on [DockerHub](https://hub.docker.com/)
-- [ ] Parse response instead of using REGEX